What to Look for When Buying a Used HP 3D Printing System

 What materials can HP 3D printers use?

-HP MJF systems support PA 12 (the most common), PA 11 (higher ductility, bio-based), PA 12 GB (glass bead filled for stiffness), TPU (flexible/elastomeric), and polypropylene.
+HP MJF systems support PA 12, PA 11, PA 12 GB (glass bead filled), TPU, and polypropylene.
 Material availability depends on the printer model.
 The 5200 and 5600 support the broadest range, while the 4200 supports PA 12 and PA 12 GB.
-Confirm compatibility before purchasing.

 What HP 3D printing models hold their value best?